 types of inventory

-This graphic shows representations of the 13 types of inventory.
+This graphic shows representations of the different types of inventory.

-Inventory is known as being a company’s goods and products that can be sold.
-It is labeled as being the current asset on a company’s balance sheet.
-The intermediary between manufacturing and order fulfillment.
+Inventory refers to goods and products that can be sold.
+It is labeled as a current asset on a company’s balance sheet and represents an intermediary between manufacturing and order fulfillment.

 Inventory Examples

 Real-world examples can make inventory models easier to understand.
-The following examples demonstrate how the different types of inventory work in retail and manufacturing businesses.
+The following use cases demonstrate how different types of inventory work in retail and manufacturing businesses.

-• Raw Materials/Components: A company that makes T-shirts has components that include fabric, thread, dyes and print designs.
+• Raw Materials/Components: A company that makes T-shirts has on hand components that include fabric, thread, dyes, and print designs.

-• Finished Goods: A jewelry manufacturer makes charm necklaces.
-Staff attaches a necklace to a preprinted card and slips it into cellophane envelopes to create a finished good ready for sale.
-The cost of goods sold (COGS) of the finished good includes both its packaging and the labor exerted to make the item.
+• Finished Goods: For our T-shirt maker, the printed shirt might be labeled and wrapped in a cellophane envelope to create a finished product, ready for sale.
+The cost of goods sold (COGS) of the item includes both its packaging and the raw materials and labor used to produce it.

-• MRO Goods: Maintenance, repair and operating supplies for a condominium community include copy paper, folders, printer toner, gloves, glass cleaner and brooms for sweeping up the grounds.
+• MRO Goods: Maintenance, repair, and operating supplies for a condominium community might include copy paper, printer toner, gloves, glass cleaner, lawn mowers, and brooms for sweeping up the grounds.

 • Packing Materials: At a seed company, the primary packing material is the sealed bag that contains, for example, flax seeds.
 Placing the flax seed bags into a box for transportation and storage is the secondary packing.
 Tertiary packing is the shrink wrap required to ship pallets of product cases.

-• Safety Stock: A veterinarian in an isolated community stocks up on disinfectant and dog and cat treats to meet customer demand in case the highway floods during spring thaw and delays delivery trucks.
+• Safety Stock: A veterinarian in an isolated community might stock up on disinfectant and critical medications to meet customer demand in case the highway floods during spring thaw and delays delivery trucks.

-• Anticipated/Smoothing Inventory: An event planner buys discounted spools of ribbon and floral tablecloths in anticipation of the June wedding season.
+• Anticipated/Smoothing Inventory: An event planner buys discounted spools of ribbon and tablecloths in January in anticipation of the June wedding season.

-• Decoupled Inventory: In a bakery, the decorators keep a store of sugar roses with which to adorn wedding cakes – so even when the ornament team’s supply of frosting mix is late, the decorators can keep working.
-Because the flowers are part of the cake’s design, if the baker ran out of them, they couldn’t deliver a finished cake.
+• Decoupled Inventory: In a bakery, decorators keep a store of sugar roses with which to adorn wedding cakes.
+Now, even when the team’s supply of frosting mix is late, the decorators can keep working.
+Because the flowers are part of the cake’s design, if the bakery ran out of them, it couldn’t deliver a finished cake.

 • Cycle Inventory: As a restaurant uses its last 500 paper napkins, the new refill order arrives.
 The napkins fit easily in the dedicated storage space.